Black Lace: Recent career (2024–present)

-As of 2024, the official Flair Entertainments/N.O.W.
-Music Co. version of Black Lace comprises Phil Temple and Craig Harper, a vocalist and comedian, who has previously appeared on Britain's Got Talent, Michael Barrymore's TV show and Jane McDonald's Star for a Night.
+As of 2025, the official Flair Entertainments/N.O.W.
+Music Co. version of Black Lace comprises Phil Temple and Craig Harper, the latter a vocalist and comedian who has previously appeared on Britain's Got Talent, Michael Barrymore's TV show and Jane McDonald's Star for a Night.

 On 8 September 2024, the duo appeared as special guests at Radio 2 in the Park, Preston 2024 as part of Paddy McGuinness' Sunday School Disco.

 In November 2024, the duo appeared on the BBC One Children in Need programme Paddy: The Ride of My Life, where they were seen performing "Agadoo" alongside Paddy McGuinness and Sir Chris Hoy in the car park of Westmorland's Cairn Lodge Services.

+In November 2025, a documentary called Still Pushing Pineappples by Kim Hopkins was released; it follows former member Dene Michael as he performs Black Lace's hits from Blackpool to Benidorm.
+The film received 3 stars in Peter Bradshaw's Guardian review, with Bradshaw noting that the documentary "has a kind of melancholy that Martin Parr might have wanted to photograph".